mikeU-1F45F/mikechu.com/docs/tdd.md

 # Portfolio Website Technical Design Document (TDD)

+> **Note to AI Assistants**: Please review the [reference images directory](./reference/) for design inspiration materials that should inform your understanding of the intended visual style for this project.

 ## Overall Structure: Era-Based Vertical Journey with Virtual Desktop Elements

 The website will feature three distinct eras (Past, Present, Future) implemented as a continuous vertical scroll where each era appears sequentially as the user scrolls down the page.
 Each era will maintain its unique styling and era-specific UI elements.
 This layout supports Mike Chu's professional brand identity of "Bridging Technology and Human Connection" by creating a chronological journey through his 20-year career in technology.
 For detailed professional background information, refer to the [resume](./resume.md).